techbygiusi/Labby/README.md

 Labby is a lightweight, browser-based homelab inventory and topology tool.
 Track your infrastructure, visualize relationships, and keep everything in one place.

+> **Disclaimer:** Labby is a vibe-coded project built mainly with Codex from OpenAI.
+> **P.S.:** I’m looking for someone to design a nice logo for the application — if you’re interested (or know someone), please reach out.

 ---

 ## 📸 Screenshots